|Birth: ||Jul. 9, 1844|

 Most of his letters were signed "Wirt".

-He married Julia W. Pierson on 7 November 1867, officiated by Rev. Nathaniel E. Pierson, Ridgebury Presbyterian Church, witnessed by John W. Slauson and Mrs. Jesse Webb.
+William was born in the Town of Wawayanda, Orange County, New York.
+He married first: Julia W. Pierson on 7 November 1867, officiated by Rev. Nathaniel E. Pierson, Ridgebury Presbyterian Church, witnessed by John W. Slauson and Mrs. Jesse Webb.
+He married second: Mary Boyd (her first husband was Dwight Berry), 21 November 1908 in Middletown, New York by clergyman, Theron Brittan.
+Nellie L Mapes and Amelia D Vail acted as witnesses.

 Extant markers in this grouping: